 - Sugar: marshmallows cannot be made without sugar, sugar forms the basic structure of a marshmallow.

-- Gelatin: or another gelling agent which will stabilize the marshmallow
+- Gelatin: or another gelling agent which will stabilize the marshmallow (in the olden days marshmallow root was used, hence the name)

 - Water: don’t forget the water, it’s the water that keeps everything together